Storia-AI/sage/README.md

 4. Calls a chat LLM to respond to the user query based on the retrieved documents.

 The sources are conveniently surfaced in the chat and linked directly to GitHub.

+# Changelog
+- 2024-09-03: Support for indexing GitHub issues.
+- 2024-08-30: Support for running everything locally (Marqo for embeddings, Ollama for LLMs).

 # Want your repository hosted?